-- YLD = The Old Note Reference Yield or the New Note Reference Yield, as the case may be. - CPN = The nominal rate of interest payable on the securities expressed as a decimal. - N = The number of regular semi-annual interest payments, based on the maturity date for the old note or new note, as the case may be, from (but excluding) the settlement date of the exchange offer to (and including) the applicable maturity date pursuant to the terms of the securities. - S = The number of days from and including the semi-annual interest payment date immediately preceding the settlement date up to (but excluding) the applicable settlement date.
-The number of days is computed using the 30/360 day-count method. - R = Assumed principal amount at maturity, which is US\$1,000. - Divide.
-The term immediately to the left of the division symbol is divided by the term immediately to the right of the division symbol before any other addition or subtraction operations are performed. - Price = The applicable price per US\$1,000 principal amount of old notes or new notes, as the case may be.
-The price is rounded to the nearest cent (with .005 being rounded to the nearest .01). - Z = The number of days from and including the settlement date to (but excluding) the first interest payment date minus 180.
+YLD = The Old Note Reference Yield or the New Note Reference Yield, as the case may be.
+CPN = The nominal rate of interest payable on the securities expressed as a decimal.
+N = The number of regular semi-annual interest payments, based on the maturity date for the old note or new note, as the case may be, from (but excluding) the settlement date of the exchange offer to (and including) the applicable maturity date pursuant to the terms of the securities.
+S = The number of days from and including the semi-annual interest payment date immediately preceding the settlement date up to (but excluding) the applicable settlement date.
+The number of days is computed using the 30/360 day-count method.
+R = Assumed principal amount at maturity, which is US\$1,000. / = Divide.
+The term immediately to the left of the division symbol is divided by the term immediately to the right of the division symbol before any other addition or subtraction operations are performed. /N/ (Summate) K=1 Summate.
+The terms in the brackets to the right of the summation symbol are separately calculated "N" times (substituting for "K" in that term each whole K=1 number between 1 and N, inclusive), and the separate calculations are then added together.
+Price The applicable price per US\$1,000 principal amount of old notes or new notes, as the case may be.
+The price is rounded to the nearest cent (with .005 being rounded to the nearest .01).
+Z = The number of days from and including the settlement date to (but excluding) the first interest payment date minus 180.
+Old Note Price = R /N/ R(CPN/2) New Note Price = R